DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture5.md

 ### Alternate Hedging strategies

 - Risk Shifting
 - Leading and Lagging – used to manage net working capital needs of foreign affiliates
   - Leading is to accelerate timing of receivables/payables denominated in depreciating currency
   - Lagging is to delay timing of receivables/payables denominated in depreciating currency
 - Currency Risk Sharing
 - Cross-hedging
 - Currency diversification

-> Risk risk sharing - share the risk of unanticipated interest rate changes.
+> Risk sharing - share the risk of unanticipated interest rate changes.
 > - If the exchange rate reaches the agreed band when a second contract may come into place
 > - Cross-hedging - use a second currency to hedge as long as the secondary currency is highly correlated
 >   - use forward contracts in that instance